ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 Emitting the `"patient"` field as the key in your view would then allow querying for all operations for a specific patient.
 Again, views are used to help knit together a full picture of a specific entity from separate documents.
-Views help keep the number of HTTP requests low even though we split up the data for a single modeled entity.
+Views help keep the number of HTTP requests low, even though we split up the data for a single-modeled entity.

 ## How does this help me avoid conflicts?
 {: #how-this-helps-you-avoid-conflicts}
 {: faq}

-Avoiding conflicted documents helps speed up many operations on your {{site.data.keyword.cloudant_short_notm}} databases because there’s a process that works out the current winning revision used each time that the document is read, for example, single document retrievals, call with `include_docs=true`, view building, and so on.
+Avoiding conflicted documents helps speed up many operations on your {{site.data.keyword.cloudant_short_notm}} databases.
+There’s a process that works out the current winning revision used each time that the document is read, for example, single document retrievals, calls with `include_docs=true`, view building, and so on.

 The winning revision is a particular revision from the document’s overall tree.
 Recall that documents on {{site.data.keyword.cloudant_short_notm}} are in fact trees of revisions.
 An arbitrary but deterministic algorithm